ElektraInitiative/PermaplanT/doc/usecases/assigned/suggest_plants.md

     1. work well with already placed plants and
     2. fit the environmental conditions
+    3. have a high ecological value

     are presented to the user.

   - Within those suggestions the user can see what plants go well with each other.
+  - The user can see why these plants have a high ecological value. e.g.:
+    - Attracts wildlife
+    - Attracts pollinating insects
+    - Is a nitrogen fixer
+    - Is a cover crop
+    - Are less commonly planted
+    - etc.

 - **Alternative scenario:**
   - No plant(s) or position are selected.